 Once the float plane leaves, you’re on your own in the Arctic National Wildlife Refuge – that is, if you don’t count the thousands of caribou and migratory birds that claim this refuge as their home.
 The Arctic National Wildlife Refuge offers a special and remote wilderness experience.
 Though it’s not the largest wilderness area in the United States, it is one of the best known – largely due to legislative battles over an area of the refuge known as section 1002.

-Section 1002 lies outside of the refuge's designated wilderness boundaries.
-Former Secretary of the Interior Gale Norton called it "an area of flat, white nothingness," and she - and other oil drilling proponents - claimed that oil could be extracted with little to no impact on wildlife thanks to new drilling technologies.
+Section 1002 lies outside of the refuge’s designated wilderness boundaries.
+President Reagan’s former Secretary of the Interior Gale Norton called it “an area of flat, white nothingness,” and she – and other oil drilling proponents – claimed that oil could be extracted with little to no impact on wildlife thanks to new drilling technologies.

-But conservationists view 1002 as an integral part of the greater ecosystem and question assertions that development can be done with so little impact on caribou herds.
-Nor do they believe that the amount of oil produced would be worth the price of opening up one of the last wild intact ecosystems to development.
+But ecologists view 1002 as an integral part of the greater ecosystem and question whether development can be done with so little impact on caribou herds.
+And conservationists question whether the amount of oil produced would be worth the price of opening up one of the last wild intact ecosystems to development.
+We may soon know the answers since President Trump ordered the Interior Department to open 1002 to oil and gas leasing in a rider to the Tax Cuts and Jobs Act of 2017.

 The refuge is a haven for polar, grizzly and black bears and 42 other species of marine and land mammals – including wolves, wolverines, moose, muskox, Dall sheep and caribou.
 The refuge’s bird list tops out at 180 species, including six species of owls and four species of falcons and loons.
 Migratory waterfowl and shorebirds flock to the refuge and breed on the north slope tundra.
 And the rivers and lakes harbor 36 species of fish.